nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

-- Create a password an write it down.
+- Create a password and write it down.
 Click `SET PASSWORD AND LOG IN`

 <img src="..\img\NewNS11.png" style="zoom:80%;" />